 “Cleanse thou me from secret faults.
 Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.”
 (Psalm 19:12-13)

-David, the author of this majestic psalm of praise to God for His revelation of Himself and His nature to man, voices his own frustration at his inability to mold his life totally in accordance with God’s revealed plan.
-He recognizes and asks for God’s forgiveness for his failures to measure up, and asks for strength to avoid habitual sin patterns and willful rejection of God’s way.
+David, the author of this majestic psalm of praise to God for His revelation of Himself and His nature, voices his own frustration at his inability to mold his life totally in accordance with God’s revealed plan.
+He recognizes and asks for God’s forgiveness for his failure to measure up, and asks for strength to avoid habitual sin patterns and willful rejection of God’s way.

 Paul also recognized such a difference.
 Keep in mind that all sin is abhorrent to God and must be repented of, resulting, of course, in His forgiveness.
-But Paul claimed that even his blasphemous, murderous persecution of the church was done “ignorantly in unbelief" (I Timothy 1:13).
+But Paul claimed that even his blasphemous, murderous persecution of the church was done “ignorantly in unbelief” (1 Timothy 1:13).
 His plea of ignorance did not excuse his guilt, but through it he “obtained mercy” (v.
 13) and “grace” (v.
 14).

 This is a “pattern to [us] which should hereafter believe on him to life everlasting” (v.
 16).
 Let us not be guilty of willful, presumptuous sin, but on these occasions when we do fall, we can be thankful that our “longsuffering” (v.
 16) Savior still affords us such mercy.
 JDM